nightroman/PowerShellTraps/Basic/Collection-property-enumeration/README.md

 But this new feature has some cost.
-It became more difficult to troubleshoot cases when `$x` is supposed to be a scalar by design but it is unexpectedly a collection during invocation, for example due to [unexpected extra output] or other mistakes.
+It became more difficult to troubleshoot cases when `$x` is supposed to be a scalar by design but it is unexpectedly a collection during invocation, for example due to [Unexpected-output] or other mistakes.

 Unlike in PowerShell 2.0, in such cases `$x.Data1` is not null in the normal mode and it is not always an error in the strict mode.
 Thus, the unexpected